-Florida Polytechnic contracts with Advanced Disposal for solid waste collection facilities and monthly pick-up for disposal at a local landfill.
-The contract agreement is in a form approved by the State of Florida and is effective through June 30, 2025.
-Under the agreement, Advanced Disposal provides four wheeled trash containers (4-cubic yard size) and one closed compactor containers (40-cubic yard size) as well as weekly pick-up for the compactor.
+Florida Polytechnic contracts with Republic Services, Inc. for solid waste collection facilities and monthly pick-up for disposal at a local landfill.
+The contract agreement is in a form approved by the State of Florida and is effective through June 30, 2019.
+Under the agreement, Republic Services provides four wheeled trash containers (4-cubic yard size) and two closed compactor containers (40-cubic yard size) as well as monthly pick-up for the two compactors.
 The agreement affords Florida Polytechnic the flexibility to increase pick-up frequency and/or add solid waste facilities as required to meet campus needs.